tomrijntjes/distributed-teams/README.md

 A curated list of resources about managing a distributed team.
 This overview is assembled with software teams in mind, but could work for any team that has a large degree of individual work tied together in a team product.

 ## Process

+### Project Management

 Tenets:
-- Adjust your work process for collaborating effectively across timezones and cultures.
+- Collaborate effectively across timezones and cultures.
 - Minimize meetings but enable high-bandwidth communication
 - Output effectiveness over team cohesion